Home | Bibliography | Site Search | Site Map

 Another question that appears to be a scientific question, but is instead a question without answer, is: What is the origin of our creative thoughts?

 About a metaphor I used -- had I invented it myself?
 If asked, I could only answer that the idea suggested itself to me.
 "Out of the blue?"
-Where else would it have come from (i.e. does the combination of words 'Where did the idea come from?' have an application here if its answer isn't e.g. So-and-so writer or Such-and-such book)?
-It's true that I have been thinking about these things for more than forty years -- but is that the cause of my idea, 'cause' in the scientific sense?
+Where else would it have come from (i.e. does the combination of words 'Where did the idea come from?' have an application here if its answer isn't e.g. so-and-so writer or such-and-such book)?
+It's true that I have been thinking about these things for more than forty years -- but is that the cause of my idea, 'cause' in the mechanical sense?

 What would a scientific explanation look like -- tracing a mechanism?
 What would that mechanism look like in this case?
 For creative thoughts, could a mechanism be traced in the brain?
-"Here are the words 'lassoing a nebulosity' in the brain, and --."
+"Here are the words 'lassoing a nebulosity' written in the atoms and molecules of brain cells --."

 The picture is absurd.
 Will it always be?
 Will the origin of natural language always be unanswerable?
-I don't know.
-But if we cannot even say what a plausible logically possible explanation would look like, is that not an indication that we are asking what I have called a question without an answer?
+If we cannot even say what a plausible or logically possible explanation would look like, that may be an indication that we are asking a question essentially without an answer.

 [Wittgenstein said to Drury, "Sometimes my ideas come so quickly that I feel as if my pen was being guided" (Recollections p.
 153).
 Compare: Plato and the poets: "inspiration" versus discourse of reason.]